-With the logistical concerns out of the way, the screening process started off with a 25-meter underwater swim, a deep water rifle retrieval, a tower jump, a 30-minute water tread, a five-minute flotation with trousers and a timed 500-meter swim.
-After the pool portion of the screening was completed, the Marines jogged down to the red course to perform a physical fitness test.
+With the logistical concerns out of the way, the screening process starts off with a 25-meter underwater swim, a deep water rifle retrieval, a tower jump, a 30-minute water tread, a five-minute flotation with trousers and a timed 500-meter swim in uniform.
+After the pool portion of the screening was completed, the Marines perform a physical fitness test.

 The motivation for desire can stem from different sources, whether it is the opportunity for travel or the advanced training the reconnaissance MOS provides.

 Davis said, "(Reconnaissance) is something different, I wanted to be more pro-active instead of reactive."